Salkinnoma/aidevsuite/README.md

 ## Samples

 This project is currently deployed using GitHub Pages to https://deadlyartist.github.io/aidevsuite/.
 Check out the samples to see how everything works, or browse the repo.
 The project is still in very early stages, so there are still a lot of bugs and no documentation.

+## Help plz

+Once you have input at least one API key, you can open the [Help page](https://deadlyartist.github.io/aidevsuite/#help) and ask any questions to the friendly AI helper, who has a solid understanding of the website and how to make tools.

 ## Overview of Key Functions